mdraws86/Needle/drop_needle/README.md

 - License [MIT License](https://opensource.org/license/mit)

 ## Motivation
-The problem discussed here might be odd and seem useless.
+The problem discussed here might seem random.
 But the aim of this package is to show that an apparently complex challenge can be broken down into mathematical expressions to answer a certain question.

 # Task
 Imagine the following situation.
 You have a table with parallel lines on it.
 The distance between these lines is constant across the table.